Investors Policy

 Dabur India Limited

-3rd Floor, Punjabi Bhawan,
+Ground Floor, Ashi Bhawan,

-10 Rouse Avenue,
+19 Rouse Avenue,

 New Delhi – 110 002.

-On receipt of the intimation, the company, after verifying the signature(s), will mark the stop transfer and request the shareholder(s) to comply with the formalities for issue of duplicate share certificate.
+On receipt of the intimation, the Company, after verifying the signature(s), will mark the stop transfer and request the shareholder(s) to comply with the formalities for issue of duplicate share certificate.

-Further, SEBI vide Circular No. SEBI/HO/MIRSD/MIRSD_RTAMB/P/CIR/2022/8 dated January 25, 2022 (“Circular 4), mandated that the listed companies shall issue the securities in dematerialized form only while processing inter-alia the request for issue of duplicate certificates.
+Further, SEBI vide Circular No. SEBI/HO/MIRSD/MIRSD_RTAMB/P/CIR/2022/8 dated January 25, 2022 (“Circular 4”), mandated that the listed companies shall issue the securities in dematerialized form only while processing inter-alia the request for issue of duplicate certificates.
 Accordingly, instead of duplicate share certificate, a Letter of Confirmation (“LOC”) shall be issued to the shareholder by the Company/RTA.

 Accordingly, on receipt of required documents and compliance with above mentioned SEBI circulars, LOC will be issued to the shareholder(s) in compliance of Circular 3.